Ayms/node-Tor/README.md

 	To give a visual representation of the P2P network it is similar to a bittorrent network with two layers:

-	- the Peers connected to the ORDBs via encrypted links
+	- the Peers are connected to the ORDBs via encrypted links
 	- the ORDBs (that are the peers too) are talking "bittorrent" but encrypted and are acting as "bittorrent users".